Belgian Logistics Investments

 A handful of marquee deals have already taken place in this regard in 2020.
 Investments in the EUR 35 million + bracket amount to close to EUR 240 million on their own out of EUR 280 million so far this year.

-- Most recently, two separate acquisitions by GLP (a newcomer on Belgian shores) were carried out in Ghent (North Sea Port) and Willebroek (Tri Access Logistics), totalling close to EUR 70 million.
+- Most recently, two separate acquisitions by GLP External Link (a newcomer on Belgian shores) were carried out in Ghent (North Sea Port) and Willebroek (Tri Access Logistics), totalling close to EUR 70 million.

-- This year’s largest transaction was Prologis’ purchase of a portfolio spanning five locations from AG Real Estate for approximately EUR 125 million
+- This year’s largest transaction was Prologis’ purchase of a portfolio spanning five locations from AG Real Estate External Linkfor approximately EUR 125 million

 Belgium logistics - invested per asset volume (EUR million)